GutPangea.jpg

 Mary Jo Cantoria - Postdoc, currently Research Scientist, Roche Tissue Diagnostics

-David Jones Jr. - Masters Student
+David Jones Jr. - Masters Student, currently at Roche Tissue Diagnostics

 Taylor Bargenquast - Undergrad